emard/ulx3s/README.md

 clicking on "Digikey" or "Mouser" button.
 On each click, Digikey and Mouser will keep accumulating the BOM in the shopping cart.
 Digikey scripts probably have a
 bug: first time click will upload a partial BOM, then the shopping cart must be reset and next click will upload complete BOM.
-To reset shopping cart, click "New basket" or "New cart".
+To reset shopping cart, click "New Cart" or "New Basket".
 Kitspace may be updated with about 1 day delay after this project update.

 Choose PCBA manufacturer which can produce PCB of IPC CLASS 3 quality, 5/5 mil trace resolution and 0.2 mm holes.